-Tall fescue grows well in cool climates of the U.S. and notably in zones 3 to 6.
-It is considered a medium maintenance turfgrass and requires 1 to 3 lbs. of nitrogen per 1,000 sq. ft. each year and regular watering especially during drought conditions in more southern parts of its range.
-Mowing height is 2 to 3” and it's seeding rate is 7 to 10 lbs. per 1,000 sq. ft.
+Tall fescue grows well in cool climates of the U.S., most notably in USDA Zones 3 to 6.
+It is considered to be a medium maintenance turfgrass.
+It requires 1 to 3 pounds of nitrogen per 1,000 sq. ft. each year plus regular watering, especially during drought conditions in more southern parts of its growing range.
+Recommended mowing height is 2 to 3” and its seeding rate is 7 to 10 lbs. per 1,000 sq. ft.
 Tall fescue is a good grass for full sun and part shade.

 Tall fescue is a coarse textured grass tolerant to a wide variation in environmental conditions.
 It has a bunch-type growth habit that causes it to appear clumped and upright.
 It does not spread rapidly because of its lack of underground stolons or rhizomes.
 Therefore, re-seeding is a common practice to repair damaged areas and thin spots.
 Tall fescue does best where there are mild winters and warm summers.
 An extensive, deep root system makes tall fescue a good choice for drought-prone sites.

 The turf-type tall fescues are more dwarf forms and are perhaps the best grass in the transition zone withstanding summer heat and drought as well as periodic cold winter temperatures.
 It makes a tough play lawn, however, may require reseeding to repair damaged areas.
 Dwarf fescue, like other tall fescues, has good disease tolerance.